The Scientific and Ethics Review Unit (SERU)

 She holds a degree in Business information technology and Has a passion in systems and data security.

-He holds a Bachelor’s his Bachelors Science Biochemistry from Egerton University.
-His research interest focus on Bioethics and Health Systems research.
-Timothy has served as the production editor for the quarterly KEMRI Bioethics newsletter from 2012 to date.
-He is also a member of Bioethics Society of Kenya.
+Timothy’s research interest focus on Bioethics, Public Health and Health Systems research.
+He has served as the production editor for the quarterly KEMRI Bioethics newsletter from 2012 to 2017.

 Victoria Chepkorir Soi